-- The movement needs leadership and experience at the grassroots
+- The movement needs leadership and experience at the grassroots, which campaigns build

 In order to carry out effective major campaigns, we cannot rely solely on national or international leaders or organizations.
 Leaders can be great, but the real power of social change lies in the grassroots.

 Campaigns build local capacity and local leadership in a natural, decentralized way.
 With local victories come increased self-confidence and readiness to take on more.
 With experience, groups make smarter and better decisions.

 - Local campaigns can be duplicated

 As local organisations explore issues and try out new tactics, they are more likely to run across tactics that are tried in other places, or used for other issues.

 The US national sit-in movement for racial desegregation, for example, began with four students in Greensboro, NC who decided to take on a local drugstore soda fountain.
 They popularized the tactic we now know as the sit-in.

 This is common—the innovation happening at local levels builds up national and international expertise about what works, motivates people, and what builds strong movements.